jhaasdijk/KEMobi/README.md

 documentation.
 This has been taken from the original NTRU Prime NISTPQC full submission package, last updated 7 October 2020.
 All of this (and more) is made available through their [web page](https://ntruprime.cr.yp.to/).

+- `samples` contains two directories; `common` and `polymult`.
+The `common` directory is used for sharing components (C sources, Makefile) which can be reused throughout the repository.
+The `polymult` directory is used to contain an initial implementation of cyclic convolution which can be used to multiply two polynomials within the polynomial field (Z/q) [x] / (x^p - x - 1), i.e.
+R/q.